Originate/port-reservation/CONTRIBUTING.md

 * `npm i`
-* add `./bin/` to your PATH to run the commands in `bin` without having to provide the path to them
+* add `./bin/` to your PATH to run the commands in `bin` without having to provide the path to them.
+  If you don't do this, you  have to append `bin/` to all commands below.

 ## File setup